jichengyue/Rulez/README.md

     thetruth == true
 ```

-To reference a Variable simply write the identifier of the Variable followed by a field from Variable available list dot separated.
+To reference a Variable simply write the identifier of the Variable followed by a field from Available variable list dot separated.
 For Example:
 ```
 Available variables:
     your_variable (YourModel) - description of this variable